pantrypoints/sp/content/en/research/countries/china/xi/intro.md

 the Sinicization of Marxism and the formation of a theoretical system of socialism with Chinese characteristics, including Deng Xiaoping Theory, the important thinking of "three represents" and the scientific outlook on development.
-In the new era, the Communist Party of China has integrated the basic tenets of Marxism with China's specific conditions in the new era, united and led the people to carry out great struggles, build great projects, advance great causes, realize great dreams, and promote historic achievements and changes in the cause of the party and the country.
+In the new era, the CCP has integrated the basic tenets of Marxism with China's specific conditions in the new era, united and led the people to carry out great struggles, build great projects, advance great causes, realize great dreams, and promote historic achievements and changes in the cause of the party and the country.
 The theoretical achievement of this great leap